Forum: Media Discussions

 We also have a Special Moderator who focuses on the specific forum that were created just for the aspect of GitP he's involved in.

-- Alarra (Mod Goddess/Grandma in the Playground) – Arts and Crafts, Media Discussions, Silly Message Board Games, Free Form Roleplaying, Webcomics
+- Alarra (Mod Goddess/Grandma in the Playground) – Arts and Crafts, Media Discussions, Message Board Games, Structured Games, Free Form Roleplaying, Webcomics

 - Chambers (Mod of the Broken Pattern/Planetouched in the Playground) - Older D&D/AD&D and Other Systems, Play-By-Post (all)